Igneous Cap & Tether in basalt shown from the top, seated on a 28-410 bottle neck

 • Closed-system coupling.
 A coupling adapter connects the bottle directly to the filter's inlet, enabling gravity-feed or squeeze filtration through a sealed system.

 • Reservoir-free filtration.
-When the source is clean enough to scoop from — alpine streams, lakes, strong-flowing creeks — fill the bottle, thread the filter on top, and squeeze.
+When the source is clean enough to scoop from (alpine streams, lakes, strong-flowing creeks) fill the bottle, thread the filter on top, and squeeze.
 The dirty reservoir is eliminated entirely.
-The result is fewer components to clean, dry, and carry.
+Fewer components to clean, dry, and carry.

 One bottle replaces three or four separate components of a conventional setup.